-I long to have more relationships like this in my life, but I am not sure I will.
-I am working on it.
+I long to have more relationships like this in my life, and thankfully I have enjoyed some.
 I am on a quest for a way past the peripheral and what’s safe, and risk entry through another door that takes me past the foyer, through the living room into the kitchen where some deep stuff can be shared.
 (I read this to my wife and she suggested I should refer to the closet as a better metaphor.
 I told her that sounded weird, so we settled on the kitchen to make my point.
 Thank you though, Elaine.)
 In the meantime, I am trusting a few more people who I sense are accepting me for who I am, despite what they hear and see as they get to know me better.
 Or, I wonder is it because of what they see and hear, that they are going deeper with me?
-A couple local pastors are becoming such friends.
+A couple local pastors and a college professor are becoming such friends.
 I also want to be an influence in others’ lives to see them go to new places in relationships.
 I have also experienced this depth with my adult son and daughter, who both have seen much of the ugly stuff and my life, and love me for who I am.
 It was a surprise to my son not many months ago, to find out that his father actually does struggle over some things.

 I wonder, too, if we are like this with Jesus.
 Guarded, I mean.
 However, when I read the gospels he invites vulnerability.
 Jesus pierced the hard surfaces of people’s lives, peeled hard, and probed deep.
 Often it was painful.
 Nicodemus.
 Peter.
 Martha.
 The Pharisees.
 Thomas.
 Paul.
 Me.
 You.
 When Jesus peels the layer, he never recoils from what he sees.
 It encourages him deeper.
 I want to be like that.
 Like eating an apple, or an orange.
 Once the layer is removed, I want to love what I see, not discard the person, or distance myself from them.